 The Northern Territory is home to one of the most alluring, and legendary landscapes on the planet: Arnhem Land, in the imaginatively named “Top End” will play host to the first sightings of 2012’s total lunar eclipse on 13 November.
 You’ll need a wedge of paperwork, but those keen enough to travel to the Territory’s Garig Gunak Barlu National Park, on the Cobourg Peninsula, will be treated to a once in a lifetime experience from the legend-riddle floor to wide ceiling skies.
 Consult Parks and Wildlife Service for further details, including road access.

-For more information on the Northern Territory, and your chance to WIN 1 of 3 amazing working holiday jobs, visit the new Work Different website.
+For more information on the Northern Territory, and on working holiday jobs, visit the new Work Different website.

 Ah, you can’t beat a combination of beer can boats and Australian boozers!
 Do you know of any offbeat festivals or events that happen in the Northern Territory, or around the world?
 There’s only one place for them; lay them in the comment thread below and build the conversation!